-It is important for dog owners to have a solid understanding of exactly what non-steroidal anti-inflammatory drugs are.
-Even though studies are finding Galliprant to involve significantly fewer side effects, it is still very much an NSAID.
+Dog owners should have a solid understanding of what NSAIDs are.
+Even though studies report that Galliprant has markedly fewer negative side effects than those of other NSAIDs, it is still very much an NSAID.

-Non-steroidal anti-inflammatory medications are primarily prescribed to manage pain and inflammation resulting from a slew of diseases and ailments, but perhaps most often it is prescribed for osteoarthritis pain.
-NSAIDs may also be prescribed to manage post-operative pain.
-Common NSAIDs include drugs such as Rimadyl(Rimadyl Carprofen), Metacam, Deramaxx, and Previcox.
+NSAIDs are primarily prescribed to manage pain and inflammation from many ailments, but are frequently prescribed for osteoarthritis pain.
+NSAIDs may also be prescribed to manage postoperative pain.
+Common NSAIDs include Carprofen Rimadyl, Metacam (meloxicam), Deramaxx (deracoxib), and Previcox (firocoxib).

 Here's where things get worrisome.
-All NSAIDs come with a laundry list of potential side effects.
-Yes, some are worse than others and in comparison, Galliprant's truly aren't among the worst.
-However, they still very much exist.
-It is so crucial for pet parents to know the side effects associated with whichever NSAID their dog is prescribed.
-Know that you have options.
-If the medication you are using to manage your dog's mild pain is directly linked to liver failure, you may want to explore other alternatives.
+All NSAIDs come with many potential negative side effects.
+Although Galliprant's negative side effects aren't as severe as those found with other NSAIDs, they still very much exist.
+Pet parents must know the side effects of whichever NSAID their dog is prescribed.
+Also, know that you have options.
+If you are uncomfortable giving your dog an NSAID that may cause liver or kidney damage, for example, you may want to explore other treatment alternatives.

-Additionally, overdoses from the accidental ingestion of non-steroidal anti-inflammatory drugs are not only real, but occur more often than you may imagine.
-For example, Rimadyl chewable tablets are liver-flavored which makes them easy for pet parents to administer.
+NSAID overdoses occur in dogs and can happen more easily than you think.
+For example, Rimadyl chewable tablets are liver-flavored, which makes them easy for pet parents to administer.
 However, it also makes Fido think of them as more of a treat than a medication.
-It is imperative that pet owners keep all medication out of reach of both children and dogs.
-Overdoses can not only cause irreversible damage, but also death.
+Pet owners must keep all medications out of reach of their dogs.
+Overdoses can cause severe illness, including bloody vomiting.

-When administering Galliprant is it imperative that you follow the guidelines from your veterinarian.
-We understand that there's nothing more that a pet parent wants other than to alleviate their dog's OA pain.
-However, by no means should a dog owner increase the dosage without first talking to their vet.
-While many dogs only experience minor side effects, a Galliprant overdose can cause horrific, potentially irreversible harm to your dog and should always be avoided.
+When administering Galliprant, follow your veterinarian’s prescribing instructions regarding the dose.
+We understand just how much a pet parent wants than to alleviate their dog's osteoarthritis pain.
+However, by no means should a dog owner increase the dose without first talking to their vet.
+Although many dogs experience only minor negative side effects, if any at all, a Galliprant overdose can make dogs very ill and should always be avoided.

-Your veterinarian will ultimately determine specific dosages for your dog's individual needs.
-Keeping that in mind, studies show that most dogs experience relief from either one whole or one-half tablet administered once a day.
+Your veterinarian will determine the most appropriate Galliprant dose for your dog’s needs.
+Keeping that in mind, most dogs experience relief from either one whole or one-half tablet administered once a day.

-Before prescribing Galliprant, it is important for your veterinarian to be implicitly aware of any other medications that your dog is currently taking.
-Additionally, make sure your vet knows about any allergies and pre-existing health issues.
+Before prescribing Galliprant, your veterinarian needs to be aware of your dog’s current prescription medications.
+Additionally, make sure your vet knows about any allergies and concurrent health issues.
 This information will help prevent any negative interactions.

-For instance, dogs should not take Galliprant in combination with any COX-inhibiting NSAIDs or corticosteroids.
-Also, dogs with a high sensitivity to grapiprant should not take Galliprant.
+For instance, dogs should not take Galliprant in combination with any corticosteroids or COX-inhibiting NSAIDs.
+Also, dogs with a high sensitivity to Galliprant should not take it.

 Galliprant Side Effects

-Unlike many other NSAIDs, Galliprant's side effects have shown to be quite infrequent and mild in severity.
+Unlike many other NSAIDs, Galliprant's side effects are infrequent and mild.